MicrosoftDocs/microsoft-365-community/Community/glossary.md

 ### [Self-service password reset (SSPR)](/microsoft-365/security/defender/microsoft-secure-score)

-Azure Active Directory (Azure AD) self-service password reset (SSPR) gives users the ability to change or reset their password, with no administrator or help desk involvement.
+Microsoft Entra self-service password reset (SSPR) gives users the ability to change or reset their password, with no administrator or help desk involvement.
 If a user's account is locked or they forget their password, they can follow prompts to unblock themselves and get back to work.
 This ability reduces help desk calls and loss of productivity when a user can't sign in to their device or an application.
-Microsoft recommend this video on how to enable and configure SSPR in Azure AD.
+Microsoft recommend this video on how to enable and configure SSPR in Microsoft Entra ID.

 ### [Sensitive information type](/microsoft-365/compliance/sensitive-information-type-learn-about)